 Payments made by BPay are subject to the same requirements as for all transactions relating to accounts such as:

 - o purchase orders

 - o tax invoices/statements

-- o payment vouchers
+- payment vouchers

-- signed screen prints and payee details
+- o signed screen prints and payee details

 - relevant CASES21 reports etc.

 This includes a requirement for the principal to sign and date BPay transaction receipts attached to authorised payment vouchers.